leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

     [Retransmission: True]
 ```

 Hah!
 I was responding with another query type packet, even though my response had answers!
-Derp. that helped me focus in on where to look (the transport was fine, the packet itself was not), which finally lead me to the `aa` and `qr` fields! `aa` specifies that this is an authoritative answer (not necessarily required), but more importantly `qr` is a bitfield that specifies if this packet is a _query_ (`0`), or a _response_ (`1`).
+Derp. that helped me focus in on where to look (the transport was fine, the packet itself was not), which finally led me to the `aa` and `qr` fields! `aa` specifies that this is an authoritative answer (not necessarily required), but more importantly `qr` is a bitfield that specifies if this packet is a _query_ (`0`), or a _response_ (`1`).
 My completed script was therefore:

 ```python dns_resp.py
 #!/usr/bin/python3